SSD & SSI Lawyers in NYC

 If for some reason the application is denied, an applicant and his or her attorney can file for reconsideration.
 This would involve a review of the application by someone other than the person who denied it the first time around.
 In order to have an application reconsidered, the attorney must file the request within 60 days of the denial.
 If the application is denied a second time, the attorney will then request a hearing before an administrative law judge who will hear the case of the applicant as presented by his or her legal counsel.
 If the judge does not approve the claim, the last resort option is to file an appeal with the Appeals Council of the Social Security Administration who will either affirm or overturn the administrative judge’s decision.

-Contact An Experience Social Security Disability Lawyer in NYC Today
+Contact An Experienced Social Security Disability Lawyer in NYC Today

-As has been demonstrated above, the process toward gaining the benefits of Social Security Disability Insurance can be long and painful.
+As has been demonstrated above, the process of gaining Social Security Disability Insurance benefits can be long and painful.
 Because of the sensitivity of the endeavor and the knowledge required, it is highly advised that anyone considering applying consult with an SSD lawyer about the process.
 At The Law Office of Richard M. Kenny, we are able to offer experienced advice on the subject of Social Security Disability and want to assist you in the application process.
 To learn more about SSDI and how our office can help you, contact a social security disability attorney today.